EclipsesDev/EclipseWare-Abandoned/README.md

-### EclipseWare
+### What is EclipseWare?
-Lightweight lua level 8 executor made by Eclipse!#6582
+It is a lightweight lua level 8 executor that is equip with hookFunction, drawingLib.
+And also our exploit support DarkHub, OwlHub & More!

 ### Download
 https://github.com/EclipsesDev/EclipseWare/releases/